Artificial Intelligence and the Discipline of Not Knowing

 The Book

-Artificial Intelligence: A Guide for Thinking Humans was written by Melanie Mitchell and published in hardcover by Farrar, Straus and Giroux in 2019.
-Amazon lists the hardcover with ISBN-10 0374257833 and ISBN-13 978-0374257835, and Macmillan lists the Picador paperback with ISBN-13 9781250758040.
-Mitchell's official page for the book identifies the same title and publisher context and describes its chapters on search, games, neural networks, vision, language, trust, and the barrier of meaning.
+Artificial Intelligence: A Guide for Thinking Humans was written by Melanie Mitchell and published in hardcover by Farrar, Straus and Giroux on October 15, 2019.
+Amazon lists the hardcover with ISBN-10 0374257833, ISBN-13 978-0374257835, and 336 pages; Macmillan lists the later Picador paperback with ISBN-13 9781250758040.
+Mitchell's official page identifies Farrar, Straus and Giroux as the 2019 publisher and lays out chapters on search, games, neural networks, vision, language, trustworthy AI, understanding, abstraction, analogy, and the barrier of meaning.

 That range is the book's first strength.
 Mitchell does not treat AI as a single machine with a single destiny.
 She follows the field through old symbolic systems, neural networks, reinforcement learning, computer vision, natural language processing, and the stubborn problem of common sense.
 The result is a guide to what AI can do without turning capability into mythology.